vering11/ethics_fall2025/_casestudy/00_index.md

 - Be able to use philosophical concepts and reflection to reimagine and guide tech design and implementation

-Click next at the bottom to read more.
+Click next at the bottom to read the actual case study.

 If you want to learn more with a hands-on approach and want to do an activity, [click here:](/ethics_fall2025/casestudy/activity/)